MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

    Affiliations.createOrReplaceTempView('Affiliations')
    ```

+   Press the **SHIFT + ENTER** keys to run the code in this block.
 You see an output similar to the following snippet:

    ```
    +-------------+--------------------+